-However, some items in a hospital setting can not be changed to a needle less devices.
+However, some items in a hospital setting can not be changed to a needle-free device.
 For instance, subcutaneous injections for insulin or intramuscular injections for vaccines require a needle for administration.
-Granted, that most of these devices have safeties that protect the nurse from a needle stick, but sometimes these safeties are not used correctly and of course that occasional accident happens.
+Granted, most of these devices have safety technology that protects the nurse from a needle stick, but sometimes these safety features are not used correctly.

-Nurses can get stuck not only from using safety devices incorrectly but from other nurse’s careless mistakes.
-I have heard horror stories of nurses cleaning out a patients bed and getting stuck with a dirty needle or disposing a needle in the sharps box and getting poked by a dirty needle because the sharps container was too full.
+Nurses can get stuck not only from using safety devices incorrectly but from the careless mistakes from other healthcare workers as well.
+I have heard horror stories of nurses cleaning out a patient’s bed and getting stuck with a dirty needle, or disposing a needle in the sharps box and getting poked by a dirty needle because the sharps container was too full.

 Needle sticks are scary!
-If you have ever experienced one, you know it is the worst feeling in the world, especially if you know that your patient already has a contagious blood borne disease such as HIV or hepatitis.
+If you have ever experienced one, you know it is the worst feeling in the world, especially if you know that your patient has a contagious bloodborne disease such as HIV or hepatitis.

 So what do you do if you are stuck by a needle?

 1.)
 Stop what you are doing immediately!
-If you can’t get someone else to cover for you.
-Remember you have to take care of yourself first!
+If you can’t leave a patient, get someone else to cover for you.

 2.)
 Clean the affected areas with soap and water, or follow the cleaning protocols set by your facility.

 3.)
-Follow your hospitals or work setting protocol for needle stick injury.
-This usually includes: calling your house supervisor, team member health, or nurse manager, completing the proper paperwork for an employee injury, submitting a urine drug test, informing the patient’s doctor so the proper blood work can be ordered, getting the patient’s consent for HIV testing, and having your blood drawn for preliminary results.
-Blood tests include: HIV, hepatitis C, hepatitis B, ALT function (liver function).
+Follow your hospital’s or work setting protocol for needle stick injuries.
+This usually includes: calling your house supervisor, team member health, or nurse manager; completing the proper paperwork for an employee injury; submitting a urine drug test; informing the patient’s doctor so the proper blood work can be ordered; getting the patient’s consent for HIV testing; and having your blood drawn for preliminary results.
+Blood tests can include: HIV, hepatitis C, hepatitis B, ALT function (liver function).